kei-kheng/wildfire_inpainting/7_environment_RGB/README.md

---agent_patch_size             Size of patch observable by agent in pixels --agent_comm_range             Communication range of agents in pixels based on the Euclidean/Pythagorean distance --max_payload_size             Maximum payload size in pixels --agent_compress               Flag to use FlatBuffers to compress agent payloads before sending --agent_confidence_reception   Confidence value assigned to received payload (want received information to stay long enough to be useful)
+--agent_patch_size             Size of patch observable by agent in pixels --agent_comm_range             Communication range of agents in pixels based on the Euclidean/Pythagorean distance --max_payload_size             Maximum payload size in pixels --noise                        Type of noise added to model's input.
+Choices: none, gaussian, salt_and_pepper.
+Default is none.
+--agent_compress               Flag to use FlatBuffers to compress agent payloads before sending --agent_confidence_reception   Confidence value assigned to received payload (want received information to stay long enough to be useful)
 --agent_confidence_decay       Rate at which confidence decays, calculated as new_confidence = old_confidence - agent_confidence_decay at each time step